influxdata/kapacitor/README.md

   * A: We could treat them as completely different entities and the workflow would be different for each.
 Seems like they naturally have different workflows so maybe this is better.
   * A: We could treat them the same but just ones that have `where` clauses are stream plugins and ones that have a schedule and a `select` statement are scheduled plugins.
 Not a good idea right now.

+* Q: Do we need a different DSL for `streamers`s vs `batcher`s?
+  * A: Hopefully not, but we need to make sure that it is clear how they work (and good error messages) since a DSL script written for a `streamer` will not work for a `batcher` and vice versa.